terryma/snoocore/basicUsage.md

 # Advanced Usage

-The above should be enough to get you through most scenarios.
+The above should be enough to get through most scenarios.
 Check out the advanced usage section for more obscure details.